Easy Ways to Sneak Veggies Past Your Kids

 Use Fruit at First

-Start your kids, or yourself, out with a simple smoothie like my “Green Gadget” and then slowly reduce your fruit and sugar.
+Start your kids, or yourself, out with a simple smoothie with spinach, pineapples and honey.
+Then, slowly reduce your fruit and sugar.
 Once you get used to drinking veggies, try to branch out with other veggies like kale, carrots, or beets.

 Keep it Green